source-academy/modules/README.md

 # Assessments
-This repository contains publicly available assessment samples (missions, quests, paths etc), assessment libraries and documentation of the XML format of assessments.
+This repository contains publicly available assessments (missions, quests, paths etc), including their supporting modules and documentation of the XML format of assessments.

+See wiki for details: https://github.com/source-academy/assessments/wiki